-- The USDA has extended meals at no cost to all CUHSD students.
+- Meals are at no cost to all CUHSD students.

 - A student ID card is required to receive a meal.

-- Due to construction snacks and beverages are only available for purchase at Leigh and Westmont.
+- Due to construction snacks and beverages are not available.

-- Prepayment on your student account is required for purchasing snacks or drinks.
-You can send a check to the district office or make a payment online by visiting food.CUHSD.org.
+- Prepayment on your student account is required for purchasing a second meal.

 - The cafeteria employs students to work during break and lunchtime.
-Students interested in job opportunities can apply online at studentworker.cuhsd.org.
+Students interested in job opportunities can apply online.

 - We are also looking to hire and train adult candidates (non-students) to work 3.5 hour shifts during the school day.
-Please visit our website at food.CUHSD.org to access the online application.
+Apply online.

 Office of the Assistant Secretary for Civil Rights